"Aaah... I'm getting too old for this horse shit."

 Super Toughness: The tank usualy takes all four survivors shooting at it non-stop for a while before you finally kill it.
 Good luck to anyone trying to unlock the "Man vs Tank" or "Tank Burger" achievements, for killing a tank singlehandedly or with melee weapons, respectively.
 "Tankbusters" is also pretty hard, as the times it stays alive is often enough for it to hit someone at least once.

 Tiny-Headed Behemoth: This detail is mentioned in regards to the Tank.
 The virus that turned everyone into zombies accelerated it's muscle mass to obscene proportions, forcing it to run like a gorilla since it's arms were now almost as long as the body.
-However, it's head is still the same size, and it no longer has any neck to speak of because of the muscle growth.
+However, it's head is still the same size, and it no longer has any neck or jaw to speak of because of the muscle growth.

 Top-Heavy Guy: He needs to use his arms as supplemental legs just to get around.